Data sovereignty

 Analytics data collection requires your consent and can be managed through the cookie consent controls described in the Cookies policy.

 Your persistent data lives in one region.
 Compute and network infrastructure is global for performance and availability, but does not retain your data.
-For a full list of third-party processors and their locations, see the List of subprocessors.
+For a full list of third-party processors and their locations, see our List of subprocessors page.

 If you have questions about data location or need specific sovereignty documentation for procurement or compliance, please contact us.